 In the RAM drive created earlier, we benchmarked ~3.1 GB/s for reads and writes.
 If the cache is using the same RAM on the same system, then why isn’t the cache operating at 3.1 GB/s?
 Why the ~190-700MB/s read speeds?
 This is slower than an SSD.

 At this moment, I am not sure.
-For some reason, RapidDisk RAM caching always results in read speeds lower than what is possible with RAM.
+For some reason, RapidDisk RAM caching always results in read speeds lower than what is possible with a plain RAM drive.
 The results are still higher – much higher – than the drive’s speed limits, but the 3-8GB/s speeds never materialize.
-My guess for right now is that overhead or a misconfiguration somewhere is limiting the full speed potential.
+My guess for right now is that overhead or a misconfiguration somewhere on my part is limiting the full speed potential.

 Access times are almost nonexistent with a RAM cache, so this helps reduce wear and tear on a mechanical hard drive.

 What About a Real File Test?

 Using time, I tested how long it would take to transfer two Linux Mint ISO images totaling 3.7GB.
 Would caching improve the read speeds?